alexneri/readability-folder-ts/README.md

 ## Usage

 Enter command `readability-ts /path/to/folder` and replace the path with the folder you want to scan (relative to the folder you run this command).
+If the `path` is empty, the tool assumes the current folder and will scan the entire folder where you are in the CLI.

 ## License
 ```GNU License